thecorrector23/Dedlock_cheat_int-updated/README.md

 # I will continue to update the cheat and offsets almost every time a new update comes out

-THE GAME HAS AN ANTI CHEAT NOW (27/09), BE CAREFUL WHEN USING THIS, I AM NOT RESPONSIBLE IF YOU GET BANNED
+THE GAME HAS AN ANTI CHEAT NOW

 If your PC is not good enough you can increase the cacheUpdateInterval of the visuals (1000 to 10000) File visuals.ccp:44